 Mark Haskins is Professor of Mathematics at Duke University.
 He is the Deputy Collaboration Director for the Collaboration and a member of the Collaboration’s Scientific Steering Committee.
 In his capacity as Deputy Collaboration Director he has overseen the organization (both scientific and logistical) of many of the Collaboration’s regular Collaboration meetings.

-He received his PhD in Mathematics in 2000 from the University of Texas at Austin under the supervision of Karen Uhlenbeck.
-He was a JJ Sylvester Assistant Professor at Johns Hopkins University and a Hodge Fellow at Institut des Hautes Études Scientifiques, before joining Imperial College, London in 2004, initially as a postdoctoral researcher working with Sir Simon Donaldson FRS.
+He received his PhD in Mathematics in 2000 from the University of Texas at Austin under the supervision of Abel Prize winner Karen Uhlenbeck.
+He was a JJ Sylvester Assistant Professor at Johns Hopkins University and a Hodge Fellow at Institut des Hautes Études Scientifiques, before joining Imperial College London in 2004, initially as a postdoctoral researcher working with Sir Simon Donaldson FRS.
 Haskins remained at Imperial until 2017 having been promoted to Full Professor in 2013; for many years he was the organizer of the internationally-known weekly London Geometry and Topology seminar.
 In 2017 he moved to the University of Bath to take up a Chair in Analysis.
 Haskins joined Duke as Full Professor in summer 2019.

 He held an EPSRC Leadership Fellowship from 2009-2013 and an EPSRC Developing Leaders award from 2013-2015.
 In 2014 he was elected a Fellow of the Learned Society of Wales.
 He has given more than 175 invited talks and lectures at top international mathematics conferences and seminars in the leading mathematics departments around the world.
 He is currently one of the two Managing Editors of the Journal of the London Mathematical Society.